The Leaky Gut Theory is False

 This is in addition to the fact that our bodies are not stupid enough to attack themselves as claimed by those who believe in autoimmune diseases.
 God did not make any stupid bodies, and Nature gets it right!

-Not only is the entire antibody theory false, but the whole leaky gut theory is full of holes [pun intended].
-In summary we conclude:
+Not only is the entire antibody theory false, but so is the leaky gut theory.
+In summary we can conclude: